 We loved being able to communicate with people here at ease.
 Seeing how everyone speaks english, this made it super convenient for us.
 We found locals to be friendly, if you asked for help someone would gladly try to at least answer you.

 It was interesting to see so many different cultures living together in the same city.
 It’s been awhile since we have seen so much diversity somewhere.
-Even though most ethnicities stick to living their own enclaves in the city.
+Even though most ethnicities stick to living in their own enclaves in the city.

 We loved being able to explore areas like Little India and Chinatown and being able to visit and admire all the different temples.
 We also loved exploring the markets and doing research for future meals around the food courts!